lokesh-thangala/self-pruning-system/README.md

 The implemented pruning method demonstrates how sparsity can be introduced during training using L1 regularization.
 The results show that model pruning can be achieved without significantly reducing classification performance.

 ---

-## Author

-Name: Your Name
-GitHub: Your Username